safecircleia/landing26/docs/RESEND_NEWSLETTER.md

 # Resend Audience ID - The ID of your newsletter audience in Resend
 RESEND_AUDIENCE_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

+# From Email Address - The email address that newsletter emails will be sent from
+RESEND_FROM_EMAIL=noreply@yourdomain.com
 ```

 ### 2. Resend Dashboard Setup